Wash away the dust of the world at the sacred springs of Bali.

 Hàng dài người địa phương và cả du khách chuẩn bị hòa mình vào dòng nước thiêng

-Long lines of locals and tourists prepare to immerse themselves in the sacred water.
+Long lines of locals and tourists alike prepare to immerse themselves in the sacred waters.

-The ritual bathing at the temple is called Melukat.
-Participants prepare offerings of flowers and incense.
-After praying, they light incense at the altar on the bank and place the flowers on the spout, then bow their heads under the clear, flowing water.
+The purification ritual at the temple is called Melukat.
+Participants prepare offerings including flowers and incense.
+After praying, they light incense at the altar on the bank and place flowers on the water spout, then bow their heads under the clear, flowing water.

 Các du khách háo hức chuẩn bị thực hiện nghi thức thanh lọc)

-(Eager visitors prepare to perform the purification ritual)
+Tourists eagerly prepare to perform the purification ritual.

-Holy Spring or holy water is located in the temple called Tirta Empul in the middle of the valley of two hills with springs sacred to the local people.
-In the Balinese language, Tirta Empul is loosely translated as water gushing from the ground.
-For this reason, Tirta Empul is considered a holy spring.
+The Holy Spring, also known as the sacred water spring, is located within the Tirta Empul temple in the valley between two hills, with springs considered sacred by the local people.
+In the Balinese language, Tirta Empul loosely translates to "water gushing from the earth."
+For this reason, Tirta Empul is regarded as a sacred spring.

 Trang thông tin du lịch và phong cách sống Travellive+

-The temple is where Hindus in Bali come to perform purification ceremonies.
-The special feature is the underground water that has been gushing out from the ground for thousands of years without stopping, creating a sacred stream.
-Balinese people believe that the sacred water was created by the God Indra and the blessed water can purify those who bathe there, help them eliminate diseases, wash away sins, save souls and bring people joy.
+The main temple is where Hindus in Bali come to perform purification rituals.
+Its special feature is the underground spring that has continuously gushed forth for thousands of years, creating a sacred stream of water.
+The Balinese believe that this sacred water was created by the god Indra, and that the blessed water can cleanse those who bathe in it, helping them get rid of illnesses, wash away sins, save souls, and bring joy.

 Hình ảnh rất thú vị tại đền Tirta Empul